dit-calendar/teamup-telegram-bot/README.md

 This is a tool to allow user-event assignment via telegram for a [teamup](https://www.teamup.com/) calendar.
 It designed to help (public/collective/participatory/collaborative) groups with self-administration of work.

-you can create an events in your teamup calendar
+you can create an event in your teamup calendar

 <img src="doc/img/teamup-calendar.png" height="400"/>
 and post it in your telegram group/channel, so a person can assign hirself